egoist/vite-plugin-mix/README.md

 ### Node.js

-By default the server is built for Node.js target, you can run `node build/server.js` after `vite build` to start the production server.
+By default the server is built for Node.js target, you can run `node build/server.mjs` or `node build/server.js` after `vite build` to start the production server.

 By default the server runs at port `3000`, you can switch to a custom port by using the `PORT` environment variable.